Professor Walter Moberly

 I have in recent years been involved in two projects at the Center of Theological Inquiry in Princeton, NJ, each of which has sought to articulate a renewed and robust understanding and use of the Bible for contemporary Christian life and thought.
 The initial Scripture Project led to the publication of Ellen Davis & Richard Hays (eds.), The Art of Reading Scripture (2003), while the fruits of the successor Identity of Jesus Project have been published as Beverly Gaventa & Richard Hays (eds.), Seeking the Identity of Jesus: A Pilgrimage (2008).

 My main current/forthcoming project, other than numerous essays, is an Introduction to the Christian Bible in a series of ancillary volumes in the Interpretation Bible Commentary series (Westminster John Knox Press).
 The aim is freshly to articulate what is necessary for good biblical interpretation.
+I am also working on the Earle Lectures for Nazarene Theological Seminary under the title "Why Believe the Bible?"

 I have a steady stream of research students, all interested in the general area of theological interpretation of the Bible as Scripture.
 Current students are studying topics such as: Genesis 1 and creatio ex nihilo, the role of the unchosen in the Old Testament, the Genesis flood narrative, a reading of the Balaam narrative, the interpretation of 1 Kings 13, the interpretation of the 'fall of Lucifer' in Isaiah 14, prophetic authority in Jeremiah.